isc-projects/kea/doc/sphinx/arm/admin.rst

 .. code-block:: console

-   $ kea-admin lease-init pgsql -u database-user -p database-password -n database-name
+   $ kea-admin db-init pgsql -u database-user -p database-password -n database-name

 Do not do this if the tables were already created manually. ``kea-admin`` implements rudimentary checks; it will refuse to initialize a database